The consequences of climate change and extreme weather conditions

 It is not only the quantity of agricultural products but also the quality that is threatened by climate change.
 An example of this is the frequent rain in Northern Europe which has resulted in lower protein content in wheat in 2017.

 Mitigation at farming level and enhancing potential of carbon sequestration

-Flour milling has its own carbon footprint that is closely linked to agricultural production.
+Flour milling has its own environmental footprint that is closely linked to agricultural production.
 For ex. wheat production is found to contribute most to the carbon footprint of plain wheat flour with a level over 60%.
 Helping farmers contribute to overall efforts to reduce the impact of climate change and how to enhance their potential of carbon sequestration is one of the objectives of the new Common Agricultural Policy (CAP).